 How much does it cost to trademark a name in Canada?

-It starts at $335 CAD for the first class of goods or services, plus $100 for each additional class.
+When you do it directly through CIPO, it starts at $335 CAD for the first class of goods or services, plus around $102.00 for each additional class with them.
+BRC BC provides trademarking filing starting at $99+Gov Fees in CAD.

 How long does it take to trademark a name in Canada?